apache/incubator-gluten/docs/Velox.md

 Gluten supports allocating memory on HBM.
 This feature is optional and is disabled by default.
 It requires [Memkind library](http://memkind.github.io/memkind/) to be installed.
 Please follow memkind's [readme](https://github.com/memkind/memkind#memkind) to build and install all the dependencies and the library.

-To enable this feature in Gluten, users can.
-Below command is used to enable this feature.
+Below command is used to enable this feature
 ```
 cd /path_to_gluten/cpp
 mkdir build